pingcap/docs/tidb-cloud/configure-security-settings.md

 ---
-title: Configure Cluster Security Settings
+title: Configure Cluster Password Settings
-summary: Learn how to configure the root password and allowed IP addresses to connect to your cluster.
+summary: Learn how to configure the root password to connect to your cluster.
 ---

-# Configure Cluster Security Settings
+# Configure Cluster Password Settings

 For TiDB Dedicated clusters, you can configure the root password and allowed IP addresses to connect to your cluster.